You may find many single hawthorns on farmland. Farmers sometimes won’t cut them down.

 Hawthorn is a very undemanding tree and grows almost anywhere, in rock crevices and other unreachable places.

-In Northern Ireland it is the most common tree or shrub planted in hedges.
+It is the most common tree or shrub planted in hedges.

 Over 200 plant-eating insects depend on hawthorn.
 The ecological value of the tree is very high because it provides protection and food for many animals.